DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection: The Proposed Method

 \textbf{Pipeline} Existing feature pyramid module is shown in Fig \ref{pipe} (a), which aims to integrating multi-level features to solve multi-scale object detection.
 In this module, $\left\lbrace C_2, C_3, C_4, C_5\right\rbrace $ represent the inputs of the feature pyramid.
 Note that, $C_i$ is extracted from the output of the last block in the $i$-th stage of the backbone.
 In addition, $ \left\lbrace P_2, P_3, P_4, P_5\right\rbrace $ represent the new feature maps after feature integration. $P_k$ denotes the new feature map at the $k$-th level.
 Due to the success of alleviating the scale variation problem, feature pyramid module is widely used in the recent years.
 However, this module has fixed the input and connection data flow path.

-We embed DSIC in the feature integration module to dynamically construct the connection, as illustrated in Fig \ref{pipe}(b).
+We utilize DSIC to dynamically construct the feature integration module, as illustrated in Fig \ref{pipe}(b).
 In particular, the proposed DSIC comprises two components: ISG and CSG.
 ISG is put in the left of the feature integration module, utilized to select the proper features in each stage of the backbone.
 Note that $Block_{ij}$ denotes the $j$-th block in the $i$-th stage.
-Besides, CSG is leverage to replace the original connection, to obtain an optimal connection cross variant-scale features.
-We verify in the experiments that there is no need to connect the new generated feature maps (i.e., {$P_2, P_3, P_4, P_5$}), thanks to DSIC.
+Besides, CSG is leverage to replace the original connection, to obtain an proper connection cross variant-scale features.

 \textbf{Gate Operator} The gate operator is the basic element of DSIC, which controls the data flow path.
 In detail, given data flow $ \textbf{X} \in \mathbb{R}^{c\times h\times w}$ as input, the gate operator $\mathcal {G}(\cdot)$ can be formulated as: